w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict software">

 Where software platforms provide a “locale / language” setting, applications that use that setting and render their interface in that “locale / language” would satisfy this success criterion.
-Applications that do not use the platform “locale / language” setting but instead use an [accessibility-supported](#dfn-accessibility-supported) method for exposing the human language of the [software](#software) would also satisfy this success criterion.
+Applications that do not use the platform “locale / language” setting but instead use an [accessibility-supported](#dfn-accessibility-supported) method for exposing the human language of the [non-web software](#software) would also satisfy this success criterion.
 Applications implemented in technologies where [assistive technologies](#dfn-assistive-technologies) cannot determine the human language and that do not support the platform “locale / language” setting may not be able to satisfy this success criterion in that locale / language.</div>
 <div class="note wcag2ict software">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>